-Receive an email with the outcome of the joint Selective Eligibility Test Soloint Nonsuch & Wallington Second Stage Entrance Exam (NWSSEE) If your daughter passes the test she will be invited, by email, to sit the joint Nonsuch & Wallington Second Stage Entrance Exam.
-You will receive an invitation, by email, for your daughter to sit this test The test will consist of two papers (each will last between 40 and 50 minutes) a Mathematics paper oint Nonsuch & Wallington Second Stage You will receive an invitation, by email, for your daughter to sit this test The test will consist of two papers (each will last between 40 and 50 minutes) a Mathematics paper The test will consist of two papers (each will last between 40 and 50 minutes) a Mathematics paper The test will consist of two papers (each will last between 40 and 50 minutes) a Mathematics paper Entrance Exam (NWSSEE) and an English paper.
-There will be no verbal reasoning test.
+September 2022 Saturday I SET Results Receive an email with the outcome of the joint Selective Eligibility Test Joint Nonsuch & Wallington Second Stage Entrance Exam (NWSSEE) You will receive an email telling you the outcome of the Selective Eligibility Test.
+If your daughter passes the test she will be invited, by email, to sit the joint Nonsuch & Wallington Second Stage Entrance Exam.
+You will receive an invitation, by email, for your daughter to sit this test The test will consist of two papers, a Mathematics paper and an English paper (each will last between 40 and 50 minutes).
 These tests will not be multiple-choice.
-Further information regarding the Second Stage Entrance Exam (including sample questions) can be found on our website.
-Outcome of the Second Stage Entrance You will receive an email with the outcome of the Second Stage Entrance Exam before the closing Exam date of the CAF.
-If your daughter has passed the test she will be eligible to be considered for a place at WHSG.
-Please note that passing the test is no guarantee of gaining a place at WHSG. , The closing date for submission of the CAF is 31 October 2021.
-If you wish to apply for a place at , WHSG you must name the school on the CAF. . , , In order to make a valid application to WHSG: your daughter must have sat and passed the joint Selective Eligibility Test; your daughter must have sat and passed the Second Stage Entrance Exam; you must name WHSG on your home LA's CAF in your true order of preference ; are 27 th which the school is located. it is very important that you put the schools in your true order of preference .
-If you name anoth- This form should be returned to your home LA. er school as a higher preference on the CAF and your daughter meets that school's criteria, she t can also be completed online via the following would be offered a place at that higher preference school and your preference for WHSG would be discarded If your daughter has not passed the joint Selective Eligibility Test or the Second Stage Entrance Exam then she is not eligible for a place at WHSG.
-If you think you may want to submit an appeal after National Offer Day (1 March 2022), you must name the school on your CAF.
-Receive an offer of a school place from your On National Offer Day in March, offers of places will be sent by home LAs.
-If your daughter is offered LA a place at Wallington, you will receive a separate communication from us during the week commencing I March 2022.
-Si(CT) wbmit your Common Application Form CAF) The CAF is provided by your home Local authority (LA) when your child is in Year 6 and ou use it to apply to any school regardless of the LA in which the school is located.
+Further information regarding the NWSSEE (including sample questions) can be found on our website.
+Mid Oc- tober 2022 You will receive an email with the outcome of the NWSSEE before the closing date of the CAF.
+If your daughter has passed the entrance test, she will be eligible to be considered for a place at WHSG.
+Please note that passing the test is no guarantee of gaining a place at WHSG.
+October 2022 (CAF) The CAF is provided by your home Local Authority (LA) and you use it to apply to any school regardless of the LA in which the school is located.
 This form should be returned to your home LA.
-It can also be completed online via the following the https://www.eadmissions.org.uk
+It can also be completed online via the fol- The closing date for submission of the CAF is 31 October 2022.
+If you wish to apply for a place at WHSG you must name the school on the CAF.
+In order to make a valid application to WHSG: Your daughter must have sat and passed the Entrance Test (Selective Eligibility Test and both parts of the NWS-SEE) You must name WHSG on your home LA's CAF in your true order of preference If you name another school as a higher preference on the CAF and your daughter meets that school's criteria, she would be offered a place at that higher preference school and your preference for WHSG would be discarded If your daughter has not passed the Selective Eligibility Test or the NWSSEE then she is not eligible for a place at WHSG.
+If you think you may want to submit an appeal after National Offer Day (I March 2023), you must name the school on your CAF.
+Receive an offer of a school place from your LA On National Offer Day in March, offers of places will be sent by home LAs.
+If your daughter is offered a place at Wallington, you will receive a separate communication from us during the week commencing 6 March 2023.